scalacenter/scala-advent-of-code/docs/puzzles/day10.md

 ## Solution overview

-Day 10 focuses on detecting unabalanced markers in the navigation system of the submarine.
+Day 10 focuses on detecting unbalanced markers in the navigation system of the submarine.
 The possible markers are `()[]{}<>`.
 The input contains several lines, our task is to check whether each line is balanced, incomplete or invalid.